ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * Markdown editor vertical scrollbar scrolls above the editing area in split-screen mode.
 * Can currently only enter markdown editor split-screen mode via WYSIWYG editor full-page mode.
 ** Button and keyboard shortcuts don't work otherwise (i.e., if in markdown editor full-page mode).
+* Focus doesn't go back to WYSIWYG or markdown editor after switching markdown views via button or keyboard shortcut.
+** There's a CodeMirror function cal for this for the markdown editor but it doesn't seem to be working.

 ## Editing